 At least, that’s the going price at superget.info.
 This fraudster-friendly site has been operating since July 2010, and markets the ability to look up SSNs, DOBs, birthdays and other sensitive information on millions of Americans.
 Registration is free, and accounts are funded via WebMoney and Liberty Reserve, virtual currencies that are popular in the cybercriminal underground.

-Superget lets users search for specific individuals by name, city, and state.
+Once your account is funded, Superget lets users search for specific individuals by name, city, and state.
 Each “credit” costs USD$1, and a successful hit on a Social Security number or date of birth costs 3 credits each.
-The more credits you buy, the cheaper the searches are per credit: Six credits cost $4.99; 35 credits cost $20.99, and $100.99 buys you 230 credits.
-Customers with special needs can avail themselves of the “reseller plan,” which promises 1,500 credits for $500.99, and 3,500 credits for $1000.99.
+Of course, the more credits you buy, the cheaper the searches are per credit.
+Six credits cost $4.99; 35 credits cost $20.99, and $100.99 buys you 230 credits.
+Customers with special needs to can avail themselves of the “reseller plan,” which promises 1,500 credits for $500.99, and 3,500 credits for $1000.99.